pmkovar/pmkovar.github.io/exercise-2.md

 Exercise #2

-You can see the live version of this content here:
+MAX CHANGE You can see the live version of this content here:

 https://docs.fedoraproject.org/en-US/Fedora/21/html/System_Administrators_Guide/ch-yum.html#sec-Updating_Packages